infiniteopt/InfiniteOpt.jl/docs/src/tutorials/quick_start.md

  y[3](ξ)
  y[4](ξ)
 ```
-Notice that we specifying the initial guess for all of them via `start`.
+Notice that we specify the initial guess for all of them via `start`.
 We also
 can symbolically define variable conditions like the lower bound on `y`.

 That does it for this example, but other problems might also employ the following: